 - Who can, if anyone, borrow from the trust.

 Who Needs a Grantor Trust?

 Whether it makes sense to establish a grantor trust depends on the details of your financial situation.
-Setting up a trust could be the right move if you’ve accumulated a decent amount of assets and you want to minimize estate taxes on those assets for your heirs later.
-And you might also consider a grantor trust if you’re concerned about creditors attempting to attach your assets or you want to avoid probate.
-Talking to an estate planning attorney can help you determine whether you need a grantor trust and which type of trust is appropriate.
+Setting up a trust could be the right move if you have a decent amount of assets and you want to minimize estate taxes on those assets for your heirs.
+You might also consider a grantor trust if you’re concerned about creditors attempting to attack your assets or you want to avoid probate altogether.

 - Although you may not need a trust, there are other estate planning documents you’ll likely want to have.
 That includes a will specifying how you want your assets distributed.
 It also includes financial power of attorney and an advance health care directive.
 These are all things an estate planning attorney can help with drafting.